kmehtaiconixbrand/upstream/wp-content/plugins/wp-store-locator/readme.txt

 = How do I add the store locator to a page? =

-Add this shortcode [wpsl] to the page where you want to display the store locator.
+Add this [shortcode](https://wpstorelocator.co/document/shortcodes/) [wpsl] to the page where you want to display the store locator.

+= Oops!
+Something went wrong =

+You can fix this by setting the [browser](https://wpstorelocator.co/document/configure-wp-store-locator/#google-maps-api) key on the settings page.

+= There are weird characters in the search results, how do I remove them? =

+This is most likely caused by a plugin like W3 Total Cache that tried to minify the HTML output on the store locator page.
+You can fix this by excluding the store locator from being minified on the settings page of the caching plugin you're using.
+In W3 Total Cache this is done by going to Minify -> Advanced -> Never minify the following pages, and fill in the page you don't want to have minified.
+So if your store locator is used on mydomain.com/store-locator, then fill in 'store-locator'.

+= Can I use different markers for each category? =

+Unfortunately not at the moment, but this will be possible in the future.

 = The map doesn't display properly.
 It's either broken in half or doesn't load at all. =